numenta/NAB/README.md

 - OSX 10.9 and higher

 Other platforms may work but are not tested.
 It is expected that several flavors of Linux will be supported.
-It is not expected that Windows will be supported.
-(NOTE: Is this true?)
+Windows will not be supported for replicating results but will be supported for analyzing your own.
+This is because the code to replicate our results depends on NuPIC, which does not support Windows at this time.

 ### Requirements